ddd-crew/como-prep-canvas/README.md

 Consider what kind of documentation or artifacts you want to create during and after the workshop.
 These can range from a simple photo of the whiteboard to a detailed report or a working code prototype.
 The type of documentation you create depends on the workshop's goal and the audience you want to share the results with.

 **Why it matters:**
 Documentation is crucial for preserving the workshop's outcomes and ensuring the decisions and insights gained are not lost.
 It serves as a single source of truth, allowing participants to refer back to it and share it with others who couldn't attend.
 It also helps with the follow-up, ensuring everyone knows what needs to be done next.
-By deciding on the artifacts in advance, you can prepare the necessary tools and ensure someone is responsible for creating them.
+By deciding on the artifacts in advance, you can set expectaions, prepare the necessary tools and ensure someone is responsible for creating them.

 **Example:**
 - A photo of the whiteboard with all the sticky notes and drawings.